RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

    3. automatic model creation
    4. model notebook is avaliable for visibility and control
    5. a model leaderboard is provided which ranks a list of recommended models, from which we can pick anyone to go forward with
-   6. Deploy and moitor the model
+   6. Deploy and monitor the model
    7. refine the model from the notebook later if needed
 5. can add in human guidance or human intervention, but not a must thing
 6. can be done whole thing with or without code in SageMaker Studio or aws sdk
-7. currently it can limited problems -
+7. currently it can solve limited problems -
    1. Binary classification
-   2. multiclass claassification
+   2. multiclass classification
    3. regression
 8. Algorithm supported -
    1. Deep Learning (MLP-MultiLayerPerceptrons)